Tyson Foods, America’s largest meat producer, is developing its own plant-based protein that could be in stores later this year.

 “Consumers are showing us that if they are presented with the option to choose healthier and more ethically produced plant-based foods without sacrificing taste, they will jump at it.”

-The full details of the plant-based items the company is currently developing are not clear, but in February 2018, the brand announced that it plans to launch plant-based meal bowls this year.
+The full details of the plant-based items the company is currently developing are not clear, but in February 2018, the brand announced plans to launch plant-based meal bowls this year.